port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/stackhawk.md

 In order to view the different events available in StackHawk webhooks, [look here](https://docs.stackhawk.com/workflow-integrations/webhook.html)
 :::

-Done! any change that happens to your applications in StackHawk will trigger a webhook event to the webhook URL provided by Port.
+Done!
+Any changes that happen to your applications in StackHawk will trigger a webhook event to the webhook URL provided by Port.
 Port will parse the events according to the mapping and update the catalog entities accordingly.

 ## Test the webhook